 Under normal circumstances, READy for the Grade programs operate between six and eight weeks during the summer and engage at least 35 children.
 Our model includes a variety of operational practices that sites can choose from to suit the specific needs of their community.

 - Inviting children to read to them or to the group.

-- Leading children in “choral” reading and invite students to
+- Leading children in “choral” reading and inviting students to discuss the readings.

 - Encouraging children to make predictions about the storyline, share their preferences, and explain what they thought was happening in the story (to discern comprehension).

-- Incorporating vocabulary lessons into their curriculum and utilize writing, movement, or craft activities.
+- Incorporating vocabulary lessons into their curriculum and utilizing writing, movement, or craft activities.

 - Guiding students in making connections between current readings and previous lessons and personal experiences.

 - Encouraging children to spend time reading silently.